 2.7.
 The Americans with Disabilities Act of 1990

 2.8.
 Policy and Procedures R831, Guidelines for Non-Faculty Staff Employment Grievances Policy

 3.2.
-Commitment to Nondiscrimination: The State Board of Regents, the Office of the Commissioner, and the institutions of the System of Higher Education shall not engage in discrimination, harassment or prejudicial treatment against any person in the administration of their employment and educational programs, services and activities, on the basis of race, color, religion, national or ethnic origin, gender, pregnancy, childbirth, pregnancy-related conditions, age, disability, veteran status, or otherwise as provided by law.
+Commitment to Nondiscrimination: The Board of Higher Education, the Office of the Commissioner, and the institutions of the System of Higher Education shall not engage in discrimination, harassment or prejudicial treatment against any person in the administration of their employment and educational programs, services and activities, on the basis of race, color, religion, national or ethnic origin, gender, pregnancy, childbirth, pregnancy-related conditions, age, disability, veteran status, or otherwise as provided by law.